xy2/cozystack-website/content/en/docs/getting-started/first-deployment.md

 ## Configure Networking

+Additional IPs are required to publish the actual workload.
+At least one IP is required for ingress, but it's recommended using a pool, as each VM will require its own IP.

 Cozystack is using MetalLB as the default load balancer.
 This documentation section explains how to configure networking with this default option.